 Take these two extremes as an example:

 - I have a 1m x 1m space or locker that is rented for $44 per month.
-Remove the tax component and I am achieving $40.00 per meter every time I rent one.
+Remove the tax component and I am achieving $40.00 per metre every time I rent one.

 - I have a 6m x 3m space that is rented for $203.50 per month.
-Remove the tax component and I am achieving $10.27 per meter every time I rent one.
+Remove the tax component and I am achieving $10.27 per metre every time I rent one.